elastic/kibana/src/core/PRINCIPLES.md

 `GET /api/plugin/data`
 ```
 ### Encapsulated state
 Each plugin encapsulates its internal state.
 It doesn't rely on any kind of global state.
 Plugins provide an internal state via explicit API, reflecting the dynamic nature of the state (an event bus, observables, getter/setter functions).
-A plugin can change other plugin state calling its public API method.
+A plugin can change other plugin state by calling its public API method.
 ```js
 // GOOD
 deps.plugin.getData();